 - coupled dynamical and chemical processes in the global atmosphere

-- combination of remote sensing data with numerical simulations
+- linkage of remote-sensing data and numerical model simulations

-- numerical models for simulation of sound propagation in an inhomogeneous atmosphere (AKUMET, AKU3D).
+- numerical models to simulate the propagation of sound in the inhomogeneous atmosphere (AKUMET, AKU3D).